Getting Started with API

 d = Device("192.168.0.2")

-If you enabled a service certificate when starting the FIRERPA server, connect like this.
+If you enabled a server certificate or changed the port when starting the FIRERPA server, connect like this.

 from lamda.client import *